Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Discussion

 where $\rm \epsilon = 1 - b/a$ \citep{SG}.
 We plot this relation, which indicates the maximum ratio of ordered motions to random motions allowable for a given flatness of elliptical galaxies, in Figure \ref{fig:vsigmaell}.
-When measured within $\rm R_{25}$, all of the LCBGs in our sample except one (SDSS0934+0014) lie above this relation, along with spiral galaxies and late-type dwarf galaxies from the THINGS sample \citep{W08}, which shows that they rotate faster (or have smaller values of $\sigma$) than is permitted for elliptical galaxies.
+When measured within $\rm R_{25}$, all of the LCBGs in our sample lie above this relation, along with spiral galaxies and late-type dwarf galaxies from the THINGS sample \citep{W08} and disklike star-forming galaxies at higher redshifts \citep{Cresci09}, which shows that they rotate faster (or have smaller values of $\sigma$) than is permitted for elliptical galaxies.
 By contrast, all of the dwarf elliptical galaxies with a significant rotation component studied by \citet{Geha03}, and most of the dwarf ellipticals studied by \citet{vZ04}, lie below this relation.
-When we measured $\rm V_{rot} $ at $\rm R_{eff}$ and the average $\sigma$ within $\rm R_{eff}$, the $\rm V_{rot} \sigma^{-1}$ values of the galaxies in our sample lie near the relation, which implies that LCBGs have approximately the maximum $\rm V_{rot}$ possible for elliptical galaxies in their most central areas. \citet{B04} show that a sample of very blue ($\rm B-V \sim 0.25$), very compact (SBe(B) $\sim$ 19 $\rm mag \ arcsec^{-2}$) intermediate-redshift LCBGs lie below the relation (see their Figure 2), which suggested to them that LCBGs may evolve into dwarf elliptical galaxies once their star formation has been quenched.
-That study differs from ours in that it surveyed an extreme subset of intermediate-redshift LCBGs and measured ionized gas rather than H \textsc{I}. \citet{PG11} measured $\rm V_{rot} \sigma^{-1}$ for ionized gas using optical emission lines for a sample of local LCBGs that has two galaxies in common with our sample (SDSS1507+5511 and Mrk 325).
+When we measured $\rm V_{rot} $ at $\rm R_{eff}$ and the average $\sigma$ within $\rm R_{eff}$, the $\rm V_{rot}/\sigma$ values of the galaxies in our sample lie near the relation, which implies that the gas in the central portion of LCBGs has approximately the maximum $\rm V_{rot}$ possible for elliptical galaxies.
+While the stellar kinematics of LCBGs may not be identical to the gas kinematics at this radius, we expect both the stars and the gas to trace a similar potential so close to the galaxies' centers since their optical emission is centrally concentrated, and the maximum intensities of their H \textsc{I} emission are within a beamwidth of their peak optical emission \citep[e.g.][]{N07, S16}. \citet{B04} show that a sample of very blue ($\rm B-V \sim 0.25$), very compact (SBe(B) $\sim$ 19 $\rm mag \ arcsec^{-2}$) intermediate-redshift LCBGs lie below the relation (see their Figure 2), which suggested to them that LCBGs may evolve into dwarf elliptical galaxies once their star formation has been quenched.
+That study differs from ours in that it surveyed an extreme subset of intermediate-redshift LCBGs and measured ionized gas rather than H \textsc{I}. \citet{PG11} measured $\rm V_{rot}/\sigma$ for ionized gas using optical emission lines for a sample of local LCBGs that has two galaxies in common with our sample (SDSS1507+5511 and Mrk 325).
 When compared with the ellipticities of those galaxies, the LCBGs in their sample behave in a way similar to the LCBGs in our sample measured at $\rm R_{eff}$.
-The $\rm V_{rot} \sigma^{-1}$ values that we have measured make the presence of large-scale classical bulges that contain gas unlikely at present in LCBGs, though the gas in the innermost regions of LCBGs may display bulge-like behavior.
+The $\rm V_{rot}/\sigma$ values that we have measured make the presence of large-scale classical bulges that contain gas unlikely at present in LCBGs, though the gas in the innermost regions of LCBGs may display bulge-like behavior.
 This suggests that if the local LCBGs in our sample are representative of the population of LCBGs that is common at $\rm z\sim 1$, those higher-redshift LCBGs must also be dominated by ordered rotation.
 If this was the case, then LCBGs at higher redshifts are likely disk galaxies with extensive star formation in their disks, rather than irregular or spheroidal galaxies.